Dunning Agent

-From overdue invoice to court claim - UK + EU + US collections law deterministic, IFRS 9 and CECL provisioned, SOX-auditable.
+From overdue invoice to court claim - UK, EU, and US collections law applied deterministically, provisioned under IFRS 9 and CECL, and SOX-auditable.

-UK statutory interest, EU Late Payment Directive, US FDCPA + Regulation F, IFRS 9 ECL and ASC 326 CECL - one deterministic collections pipeline across all three jurisdictions, no generative AI in collection or provisioning decisions.
+One deterministic collections pipeline across three jurisdictions - UK statutory interest, the EU Late Payment Directive, US FDCPA and Regulation F, and IFRS 9 ECL and ASC 326 CECL provisioning - with no generative AI in any collection or provisioning decision.

-The Agent monitors aged receivables across UK + EU + US debtors, distinguishes B2B from B2C, calculates statutory interest under the UK Late Payment of Commercial Debts (Interest) Act 1998 and EU Directive 2011/7/EU, applies FDCPA and Regulation F restrictions for US consumer debt, runs UK Pre-Action Protocol for Debt Claims with 30-day Letter of Claim, files with credit reference agencies (Experian, Equifax, TransUnion, Creditreform, D and B), provisions IFRS 9 Expected Credit Loss or ASC 326 CECL pools, monitors limitation periods state-by-state and country-by-country, and routes court action through County Court Money Claim Online (UK) or US state courts - all deterministic, no generative AI in interest calculation, ECL provisioning, or escalation decisions.
+The Agent monitors aged receivables across UK, EU, and US debtors, distinguishes B2B from B2C, calculates statutory interest under the UK Late Payment of Commercial Debts (Interest) Act 1998 and EU Directive 2011/7/EU, applies the FDCPA and Regulation F restrictions to US consumer debt, runs the UK Pre-Action Protocol for Debt Claims with its 30-day Letter of Claim, files with the credit reference agencies (Experian, Equifax, TransUnion, Creditreform, and Dun & Bradstreet), provisions IFRS 9 Expected Credit Loss or ASC 326 CECL pools, monitors limitation periods state-by-state and country-by-country, and routes court action through County Court Money Claim Online in the UK or the US state courts.
+It is all deterministic, with no generative AI in interest calculation, ECL provisioning, or escalation decisions.

 Outcome: DSO reduction of 6-9 days on a typical USD 80M cross-jurisdictional receivables book, automation of 95% of pre-litigation steps, 18-25% reduction in bad-debt write-offs through earlier credit-bureau filing, IFRS 9 / CECL provisioning accuracy that withstands Big-4 substantive testing, and SOX 404 evidence chain pre-assembled for PCAOB inspection.